 Attempting to inject an error into the F-Channel has no effect.
 To simulate such an error, send a ping message to inject errors along the path that has the ADB/LPD that is connected to the required F-Channel.
-See Directed ping on page 4-119 in 4.5.7 Ping mechanism on page 4-118.
+See Directed ping in 5.5.7 Ping mechanism on page 117.

 There might be multiple components along the ping path that have an F-channel interface.
 If the ping packet is marked as tbu_inject_error, each component attempts to raise an error.
 Usually, the ping packet travels sufficiently quickly that the first component is recorded in ERR1STATUS.IERR, and subsequent components cause an overflow in ERR1STATUS.
-Subsequent components can only be observed if software is fast enough to acknowledge the ERR1STATUS register before the subsequent components report an error. --- Caution --- Do not inject error into the FMU clock gating override SM.
+Subsequent components can only be observed if software is fast enough to acknowledge the ERR1STATUS register before the subsequent components report an error.

+Do not inject error into the FMU clock gating override SM.

-4.5.5 Software interaction
+5.5.5 Software interaction